cocos/cocos-docs/en/scripting/modules/example-protobufjs.md

 import protobuf from 'protobufjs/minimal.js';
 ```

 > **Note**: in the case of protobufjs and many classic npm packages, the suffix is required when importing subpaths in the package.
-Please refer to the [Cocos Creator Module Specification](./spec.md).
+Please refer to the [Cocos Creator Module Specification](./spec.md) documentation.